 - Numbness – It is possible to burn or injure yourself involuntarily if you lose feeling in your arm or hand.

 - Muscle Atrophy – Nerve injuries can take several years to heal since it takes several years for the nerve to regrow.
 A lack of use during that time may result in a breakdown of affected muscles.

 - Permanent Disability – An injury to the brachial plexus can be devastating, especially if it is severe.
 Your recovery depends on several factors, including your age and the type and location of the injury.
-Even after surgery, some people end up with permanent disability.
+Even after surgery, some people end up with a permanent disability.

 What Tools Do Physicians Use to Diagnose Brachial Plexus Injuries?

 X-Ray – These imaging tests produce clear images of dense structures, such as bone.
 A chest X-ray, shoulder X-ray, and arm X-ray are taken to rule out any associated fractures.
 X-rays of the chest are taken to check for fractures or injuries to the lungs.
 Your doctor may suggest that you undergo pulmonary function testing with the assistance of a pulmonologist if you are unable to take a full, deep breath during the chest x-ray.
 This will rule out damage to nerve endings controlling deep breathing.

 Computed Tomographic (CT) Scan